yssambare12/Sample-Data-Generator/SETUP.md

 - WordPress installed and running
 - WooCommerce plugin installed and activated
 - PHP 7.4 or higher
-- Write permissions on `/wp-content/plugins/` directory
+- Write permissions on `/wp-content/plugins/` directory.

 ### 2. Activate the Plugin
 1. Log in to WordPress admin panel